IhorLazarkov/Facilitation/README.md

 # How to launch the Web App

 Navigate Run > Edit Configuration and select 'LegoScannerWebApp' configuration.

+# API documentation

+This project has Swagger 2.
+Navigate to http://localhost:8081/swagger-ui.html to see API's documentation.